10 Things You Didn't Realize Were Invented in the 1970s

 Digital camera, 1975

-The first digital camera was created by Kodak engineer Steven Sasson in December 1975.
-Although it wasn’t the type of camera you’d take to document a family vacation -- at eight pounds, the camera took 0.01 megapixel black and white photographs that were recorded onto a cassette tape.
-One image took nearly 23 seconds to take, and could only be seen when the camera was connected to a television set.
+The first digital camera was invented by Kodak engineer Steven Sasson in December 1975, even though it wasn’t the type of camera you’d take to document a family vacation.
+It weighed eight pounds, took 0.01 megapixel black-and-white photographs that were recorded onto a cassette tape.
+One image took nearly 23 seconds to take and could only be seen when the camera was connected to a television set.

 The MRI (Magnetic Resonance Imaging) machine is sometimes often considered one of the greatest medical breakthroughs of the 20th century.

 Dr. Raymond Damadian, who invented the machine, attended the Juilliard School of Music at age 15.
 He then earned a mathematics degree at the University of Wisconsin, a medical degree at the Albert Einstein College of Medicine and completed graduate work in biophysics at Harvard.